SecurityJosh/DownloadBlocker/README.md

 ## Change Log

+### 0.1.2

+* Fixed a bug which meant that using the 'fileExtensions' exception type caused an error preventing the download from being processed correctly.
+* The content script is better protected against tampering from a malicious webpage.
+* The extension can now detect and block binary office documents which contain macros, if they have been HTML Smuggled.

 ### 0.1.1
 * Added the 'notify' rule action.
 Rules with this action will notify the end user, as well as optionally sending an external alert, however the download will not be blocked.
 * Added the ability for the user-facing notification text to be customised by using the 'messageTemplate' property.
 This property can contain the same placeholders as the alert configuration.
 Applies to both 'block' and 'notify' rule actions.